bmsptra24/pop-ui/README.md

 ## Contributing 🤝

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss any changes.
+Please see the [CONTRIBUTING.md](https://github.com/bmsptra24/pop-ui/blob/main/docs/add-new-component.md) file for guidelines on how to contribute.

 ## License 📝